allenai/open-instruct/README.md

 docker build --build-arg CUDA=12.1.0 --build-arg TARGET=cudnn8-devel --build-arg DIST=ubuntu20.04 --build-arg REQUIRE=requirements.txt . -t <your tag here>
 ```

-If you are internally at AI2, you can use this pre-built beaker image Yizhongw03/open-instruct (most recent version [here](https://beaker.org/im/01HSPPCBMA11BYKDQ2XQ2V947Q/details)).
-A version with newer transformers is available [here](https://beaker.org/im/01HW960RVZ0DWWBQKWPSK4T4Y6/details).
+If you are internally at AI2, you can use this pre-built beaker image `hamishivi/open-instruct-eval` (most recent version [here](https://beaker.org/im/01J2CKY81A6N1WG5QS08Y3WNM5/details)).
+For finetuning, you can use `hamishivi/open-instruct-public` (most recent version [here](https://beaker.org/im/01J2CQFX7076PDHZJR2GB0C3A9/details)).
+I will try to update these periodically.

-To eval OLMo-1.7 on the suite eval set from Open-Instruct (MMLU, BBQ, etc), use this pre-built beaker image `nouhad/open-instruct-olmo-safety`

 **Important for OLMo users:** Note that due to version conflicts between deepspeed and vLLM, we cannot support OLMo inference and deepspeed within the same image (this will be fixed once deepspeed allows pydantic >= 2).
 To build a docker image suitable for inference/evaluation for OLMo, use:
 ```bash